 4. The sending and receiving process is fairly similar to file sharing via Bluetooth.
 The sender will select the contact with whom he/she wants to share and the other device will get a notification.
 Upon acceptance, the transfer will begin.
 You can view the progress right from an overlay at the bottom.

 From the looks of it, Nearby Share seems a minimal approach to file sharing on the Android ecosystem.
 Plus it doesn’t seem to be tied to Pixel phones as it’s based on Google Play services.
-For example, in the above image, we can see a Chromebook, a smartwatch and even an iPhone in the list of dummy devices.
+It is expected to run with a Chromebook, Google Chrome browser, and other devices (perhaps even Apple ones).
 Ergo, it is likely to function across the board and seems quite a handy feature to have, at least on paper.
+We’ll be testing the speed comparisons with its alternative solutions and update the result here.